 Finally, quite frequently high-ability is regarded as elitist.
 The policy for ‘Gifted & Talented’ by the Department for Children, Schools and Families has been mostly directed at the academic achievement of the top 10% of pupils.
 Now even the top 15%, is sometimes perceived as elitist: giving privileged children even more advantages.

-The governmental approved selection methods and developed programmes for the Gifted & Talented were seen to be elitist by parents who thought they mostly served the already high achieving pupils from higher socio-economic backgrounds, while letting the children down who are undetected, underachieving or having unrecognised learning disabilities, called Twice/Dual or Multiple Exceptionality or having a high level of ‘overexcitability (OE)’.
-These children have low achievement because their emotional or social needs are not met, they don’t manage to perform because of their socio-economic background e.g. no quiet place to do their homework resulting in no entry to extra-curricular programmes.
+The governmentally approved selection methods and developed programmes for the Gifted & Talented were seen to be elitist by parents who thought they mostly served the already high-achieving pupils from higher socio-economic backgrounds while letting down the children who are undetected, underachieving, or having unrecognised learning disabilities, called Twice/Dual or Multiple Exceptionality or having a high level of ‘overexcitability (OE)’.
+These children have low achievement because their emotional or social needs are not met, and they don’t manage to perform because of their socio-economic background e.g. no quiet place to do their homework resulting in no entry to extra-curricular programmes.

 High-able?